cescarez/unmute/README.md

 * Add `unmute` as an app in your [Slack](https://slack.com/) workspace
 * Create a channel named `#unmute` and add users.
 * Upon joining `#unmute`, each user can choose whether they would like to have lunch in a pair (2 people) or a small group (3-4 people).
-    * At any time, a user can reply to their welcome message and enter `\raincheck` to change their status to inactive.
+    * At any time, a user can reply to their welcome message and enter `\raincheck` to change their status to Inactive.
 While "rainchecked", the user will not be added to any Table.
-    * The user can enter `\
+    * The user can enter `\connect` to set their status to Active.
-* Each user will receive a Direct Message on Monday morning with information regarding that week's pair or group.
+* Each Active user will receive a Direct Message on Monday morning with information regarding that week's pair or group.

 Known Bugs
 -----------